signalfx/splunk-otel-collector/cmd/translatesfx/README.md

     auth: {"#from": "zookeeper:/redis/password"}
 ```

-would be translated into an Otel config source:
+would be translated into an OTel config source:

 ```yaml
 config_sources: